 - Try a new fitness class

 Try yoga!
-Try rock climbing!
-Try pole dancing!
+Rock climbing!
+Pole dancing!
 You never know what new workout you might fall in love with.
 Even if you don't feel like it, there's also ways you can exercise when you have no energy.

 - Take yourself on a picnic